smatting/pointer-cc/README.md

 ## Installation

 You can download pointer-cc for both Mac and Windows from the [releases page](https://github.com/smatting/pointer-cc/releases).
-If you have a newer Mac with an M chip, download the `.dmg` file that ends with `-arm64`.
+If you have a newer Mac with an M? chip, download the `.dmg` file that ends with `-arm64`.
 Otherwise, download the `.dmg` file that ends with `-x86_x64`.
 You can verify your Mac type under `About This Mac` in the Apple menu.

 When running the Windows installer, you may encounter a warning about the installer coming from an "Unknown Publisher."
 This is because I (the author) have not bought a verified certificate, which requires an annual fee of 300 EUR.
 Optionally, you can add the [StefanMattingCA.cer](https://raw.githubusercontent.com/smatting/pointer-cc/main/certs/StefanMattingCA.cer) certificate to your trusted root certificates to remove this warning.